PC Fútbol: History

 The later games (2000 and 2001) were plagued by bugs, and although the updates assured a less problematic gaming experience, it had worn some of the userbase, who could finally have fully licensed alternatives from EA Sports and Sports Interactive (FIFA/Stars and Championship Manager, respectively).
 By mid-2001 PC Fútbol 2001 support ceased, and Dinamic closed shortly after.
 A complete modification ("mod") of the game was released shortly after, showing a still dedicated fan-base.
 A total of nine titles in the main series were released, the first simply numbered, and the final two 2000 and 2001, and sold around 1 million copies altogether.

 In 2004, Planeta DeAgostini acquired the rights to the name and released PC Fútbol 2005, developed by Gaelco.
 It continued the "tradition" of bug-ridden games of the early games, and although it sold very well in December 2004 (second only to The Sims 2), most fans were disappointed with it.

+Many years after the release of PC Fútbol 2007 (the last version made by Gaelco), Korner IDC Games launch PC Fútbol 2018, the first version developed for mobile devices and the last game of the series made until now, but the overall quality of the product was disappointing and the game was finally retired from the Google Play store.

-After numerous attempts to revive the successful series, in 2023 the launch of the game on PC was announced, but in 2024 the pre-sale was suspended amidst much controversy.
+In 2023 the return on PC was announced (PC Fútbol 8), but after many unsuccessful release attempts in 2024, the development was finally abandoned in 2025.

-In 2024, the release of PC Fútbol 8, expected on April 30 on Steam was confirmed, but on 25 April, it was postponed to 17th May.
-On May 15, the release was postponed again to June 7, but on May 20, another email from "Una partida más" moved the release date forward to May 27.

-By July 24, 2024, the game had not been released, leading to considerable controversy.